-Now, we knew that this message was coming to us from one of two people: God or Satan.
-We decided we’d better figure out just which one it is.
+Now, we decided that this message was coming to us from one of two people: God or Satan.
+So we’d better figure out just which one it is.
 And we still wanted more clarification.

 After two weeks or so of praying together and praying separately, we decided that it really was God, and we were more convinced than ever that, not only were we supposed to go to Seattle, but He wants us to move there.
 Sherry added, “And I think this is going to all happen fairly quickly”.
 Another interesting thing is that my brothers live about 2.5 hours north of Seattle; and we were both pretty sure that they were not the primary reason God wanted us to go to Washington.

 So I said, in Gideon-like fashion: OK God.
-We will go do whatever it is that you want us to do in Washington, but we are trusting that you will a) get me a good job, b) help us sell our house, and c) find a way for Sherry to find work that is meaningful to her.
-(There was a fourth, almost implied, request: help us to find a good church family).
+We will go do whatever it is that you want us to do in Washington, but we are trusting that you will a) get me a good job, b) help us sell our house, and c) find a good church family.